Abby Joseph Cohen

+Abby Joseph Cohen (born February 29, 1952) is an American economist and financial analyst on Wall Street.
+She is a professor of business at Columbia Business School.
+In 1999, she was first named as one of the most powerful women in business by Fortune Magazine.
+Later accolades included being named the second most powerful woman in finance by American Banker Magazine and one of the 30 most powerful women in America by Ladies Home Journal.
+Cohen has been included in Barron's 100 most influential women in finance every year since the list's inception.

+She worked at Goldman Sachs for three decades, including as the firm's Chief Investment Strategist prior to March 2008 and then as leader of its policy-oriented Global Markets Institute, before retiring from Goldman Sachs in 2022.
+Her career has been the subject of a Harvard Business School case study, a cover story in BusinessWeek Magazine and a feature article in The New Yorker magazine, including cartoon.

 Family and education

-Cohen was born in Queens, New York, the daughter of Raymond and Shirley (née Silverstein) Joseph, emigrants from Poland.
+Cohen was born in a Jewish household in Queens, New York, the daughter of Raymond and Shirley (née Silverstein) Joseph.
 She graduated from Martin Van Buren High School in Queens.
 Cohen earned a B.A. in economics and computer science from Cornell University (1973) and an M.S. in economics from George Washington University (1976).
+She has three honorary doctorates, including one in engineering.
 She obtained her Chartered Financial Analyst (CFA) designation in 1980.
-Abby is Jewish.

-In 1973 she married David M. Cohen.
+She is married to David M. Cohen.
 They have two daughters.

 Career

 Cohen began her career as an economist in 1973 at the Federal Reserve Board in Washington, D.C., serving until 1977.
 She worked as an economist and quantitative research director for T. Rowe Price Associates.
 From 1983 until 1988, Cohen was the vice president in charge of investment strategy at Drexel Burnham Lambert.

 Following the Michael Milken fiasco and subsequent United States Department of Justice investigation into Drexel Burnham Lambert's affairs that led to the firm's demise, Cohen worked for a short time with Barclays de Zoete Wedd, then joined Goldman Sachs in New York City as a vice president and co-chair of the Investment Policy Committee in 1990, and was named a managing director in 1996 and a partner in 1998.